Skip to content ↓

 SLCN needs

-All the pupils in the speech and language classes have specific speech or specific language needs which are severe enough to prevent them from learning in a mainstream class.
+All the pupils in the speech and language classes have specific speech or language needs which are severe enough to prevent them from learning in a mainstream class.

 What the Provision offers